 The College May implement interim measures to protect the safety and well-being of those who report or experience discrimination/harassment, as well as those who have been accused of such conduct.
 Interim measures may include, but are not limited to, changes in class schedules, changes in work assignments/supervisors, and academic support.
 The implementation of interim measures will depend upon the availability of College resources, the nature and severity of the allegations, and the parties involved.

 Possible sanctions include, but are not limited to, the following: training, written warnings, suspension, and expulsion/termination from the College.

 The College may take additional steps to address effects of the misconduct and to prevent recurrence.
 Such steps will depend upon the nature and extent of the discrimination/harassment, but may include mandatory training/counseling for the perpetrator of the misconduct, campus-wide or targeted trainings, campus outreach, and/or reasonable academic/emotional support for those affected by the misconduct.

 The College strictly prohibits any form of retaliation, intimidation, or reprisal for making a complaint of harassment/discrimination or otherwise participating in the investigation and resolution process.
-Anyone who experiences or witnesses retaliation should inform the Executive Director of the Office of the President immediately.
+Anyone who experiences or witnesses retaliation should inform the Chief of Staff and Secretary to Board of Trustees immediately.
 Any person found to have committed an act of retaliation, intimidation, or reprisal will be subject to disciplinary action, which may include but is not limited to, suspension or expulsion/termination from the College.